 Books Jury President

-Museum directorial, exhibition curator and art critic, he has lead from 2016 to the end of 2018 the Eli and Edythe Broad Art Museum at the Michigan State University.
-He is also the director and cofounder of the Chalet Society in Paris since 2012, as well as curator of the sculptures park "Transformer" at Melides (Portugal) since the same year.
+Museum directorial, exhibition curator, and art critic, he has led from 2016 to the end of 2018 the Eli and Edythe Broad Art Museum at Michigan State University.
+He is also the director and co-founder of the Chalet Society in Paris since 2012, as well as curator of the sculptures park "Transformer" at Melides (Portugal) since the same year.

 Publisher of Roland Barthes (Le Neutre, notes de cours au Collège de France, 1977-78, released in 2002), and of Guillaume Dustan (Œuvres, POL, 2013), monthly critic member of the AICA, monthly columnist at Libération, he also makes performances especially produced for the place that welcome them (Act'oral Marseille, Maison de la Poésie, Labos d'Aubervilliers, etc.).

-The expressive dimension of her work allows her to approach topics like precarious housing or the journey of polar exploration as an answer to an hostile today from a position that combines emotion and ironic distance.
+The expressive dimension of her work allows her to approach topics like precarious housing or the journey of polar exploration as an answer to a hostile present from a position that combines emotion and ironic distance.